Lincolnshire Wolds Railway: Preservation

 In 1984 preservation efforts started rebuilding Ludborough Station to its former glory.
 The site had been virtually flattened by British Rail.
 All the buildings had been demolished, the railings and platform edges had been removed, as well as the track and ballast.
 The removal of the latter resulted in blocking the drains, with flooding of the site during rainstorms.

-On 28 September 1991, preservationists obtained a Light Railway Order to authorise the reinstatement of the East Lincolnshire Railway between Waltham and the former Keddington Road level crossing near Louth.
+On 28 September 1991, preservationists obtained the Grimsby and Louth Light Railway Order 1991 (SI 1991/2210) to authorise the reinstatement of the East Lincolnshire Railway between Waltham and the former Keddington Road level crossing near Louth.
 On 30 August 2003, NER 0-4-0T LNER Class Y7 No. 68088 steamed on the Lincolnshire Wolds Railway.
 The section towards North Thoresby railway station was reopened in 2009, and on 26 August 2009, the first train between and ran for the first time in 47 years.

 Work has now begun on track re-laying at the south end of Ludborough station towards Utterby.
 Included in this work will be a new entrance to the engine shed coming in from the Louth direction.
 The new point work will be controlled by a 4-lever ground frame, which is released by Ludborough box and features in the new signalling system.
 The LWR launched an appeal in Summer 2012 to fund the purchase of track and ballast needed to extend the line.